steven851007/ios-lead-essentials-image-comments-challenge-public/README.md

 	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

 		- For example, if you implemented the challenge using the `xcode13_2_1` branch, your PR should be from your fork's `xcode13_2_1` branch into the main repo's `xcode13_2_1` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

-	- The title of the Pull Request should be: **Your Name - Image Comments Challenge**
+	- The title of the Pull Request should be: Your Name - Image Comments Challenge

+	- **Create only one Pull Request** and **do not close it**.
+If you have any issues, send a comment inside the Pull Request asking for help.

 7) As soon as you create a Pull Request, we automatically receive a notification.
 You just need to create it and wait while we review your Pull Request and approve it or request any changes required with detailed feedback.